-Apple updated its iPod touch lineup on June 26, adding a rear-facing camera to $199 16GB model while simultaneously making that model available in several different colors.
+Apple updated its iPod touch lineup on June 26, adding a rear-facing camera to the $199 16GB model while simultaneously making that model available in several different colors.
 The 16GB model previously did not have a rear-facing camera and was only available in "space gray."

 The 32GB and 64GB models were also given price cuts, with the 32GB now costing $249 (down from $299) and the 64GB model now costing $299 (down from $399).
 These iPod touch models all come with iOS 7 (and will support iOS 8 this fall) and all have 4-inch Retina displays.